OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 ## Pillar 10.
 Coordinated deployments {#coordinated-deployments}

 Deploying a package to an environment is just one small part of the deployment process.
-Often deployments need to be coordinated with other business processes to ensure:
+Often, you need to coordinate deployments with other business processes to ensure:

 - The right people have given their approval
-- Interested parties are notified of the success or failure of a deployment
+- Interested parties get notified of the success or failure of a deployment
 - Deployments proceed in the correct order
 _ Deployments can only occur during specific times
-- High-priority deployments take precedence over low-priority ones _ Deployments are scheduled to take place at a predetermined time
+- High-priority deployments take precedence over low-priority ones _ Deployments get scheduled to take place at a predetermined time
 - External events can trigger deployments
 - Deployments can trigger external events